graduate opportunities – registered and enrolled nurses

 - 2 current references

-The Director of Nursing will assess applications and shortlist applicants to be interviewed.
+The Director of Clinical Services will assess applications and shortlist applicants to be interviewed.
 When short listing has been completed we will advise all candidates who have not progressed to interview.